(c) Olivier Allard

 His haute-contre voice naturally fits the baroque repertoire: Pygmalion and Anacréon by Rameau for an international tour with William Christie, L’Egisto by Cavalli at the Opéra-Comique in Paris and in Luxembourg with Vincent Dumestre, and L’Orfeo by Rossi in Versailles, Nancy, Bordeaux and Caen conducted by Raphaël Pichon.
 He also sang in Castor et Pollux by Rameau in Sablé and at the Chaise-Dieu Festival, together with Vénus et Adonis by John Blow in Caen.

 A very stylish Mozartian, he sang Tamino from Die Zauberflöte, Marzio from Mitridate and Ferrando from Cosí fan tutte.
 He also sang Ubaldo from Armida by Haydn, Adolphe from Adolphe et Clara by Dalayrac, Antiochus from Stratonice by Méhul and his debuts in the roles of Almaviva from Il Barbiere di Siviglia and Nemorino from L’Elisir d’Amore.
+He took part in a double-bill Les Deux Chasseurs / Le Peintre Amoureux by Anseaume conducted by Martin Wahlberg in Norway.
 In the contemporary field, he took part in the creation of Tales of the Pale and Silvery Moon after the Rain by Xavier Dayer.

 He regularly sings recitals with selections of French Art-Song and German Lieder together with pianist Masumi Fukaya.